huilinghe19/sardana_practise/jive/Readme.md

 I have also used the Write and Read method of PySerial class, Read method works but Write method did not work.
 So I have changed something in the Write method.
 Now the new Write method is available.
 But it is not like the original write method.
 Now I write command string into serial,  it works.
 But from the old code of write method, the input type is not string, but chararray.
 So I try to figure out this problem.

-7.About Write and Read and ReadLine method in "PySerial.py".
+7.Usage of PySerial.

 We can use "Write" method to send the commands.
 "Read" and "ReadLine" commands are used to read the result.
 One point is that, you can only "Read"/"ReadLine" after "Write".
 After "Read"/"ReadLine", "Read"/"ReadLine" can also work but the answer is always 0, because you have not "Write" somthing but already finished "Read"/"ReadLine".

-In jive interface,the input type is strict. "t 1" is a string and it can work. 't 1' is signed 8 bits and can not work.
+In jive interface,the input type of Write method of PySerial is strict. "t 1" is a string and it can make the motor 0 move. 't 1' is signed 8 bits and can not make the Motor 0 work.

+8.Usage of the commands of Coopley Control with Motor The format of the message is:
+[<optional node ID>] <command code> [<command specific parameters>...] <CR>

+Due to the memory capacity of the motor, the written value will be saved, so only the move command can be used to detect whether the motor can be used: "t 1". "t 1\n" should be written into the serial port.
+Some other init commands such as "s r0x24 31" "s r0xc8 257" can be used to initialize the motor mode.
+A long string such as "s r0x24\n s r0xc8 257\r\n" can be also used to set something in motor mode at a time. "\n" can not be ignored, "\r" can be ignored by the write method.

+There are 2 Motors.
+The node ID is used to distinguish the different motors.
+The node ID of the first one is 0, the node ID of the second one is 2.
+2 should be at the beginning of all the commands, when the second motor is used.
+"2 t 1\n" is used to move the second motor.

 8,Questions: